davewhiteland/buggy-race-editor/README.md

 This is a copy of the GitHub repo [buggyrace/buggy-race-editor](https://github.com/buggyrace/buggy-race-editor).

-The Buggy Race Editor is the part of the [Buggy Racing project](https://www.buggyrace.net) that the students start with.
-That is, at the start of the project, students start with a copy of the Buggy Editor source code — it's a Python Flask application.
+The Buggy Race Editor is the students' part of the [Buggy Racing project](https://www.buggyrace.net).
+That is, at the start of the project, students start with a copy of the Buggy Editor source code — it's a working but minimal Python Flask application they are invited to develop.

-That repo — being that it's something students may be encouraged to fork — is something of a special case regarding its (commit) history.
+That editor repo — being that it's something students may be encouraged to fork — is something of a special case regarding its (commit) history.
 It's really an asset that will exist within each students' project.
 As such, anything other than a single "initial commit" in its history is at best irrelevant and at worst confusing.
 Similarly, there should be no branches in it.